-From our colleagues at The Oxford Health Systems Collaboration (OHSCAR)
+From The Oxford Health Systems Collaboration (OHSC)

 Inadequate health systems make many existing and potential future health interventions impotent.
 Nowhere are such effects more apparent than in Africa which continues to post the worst health indicators globally.
 A protocol was published on some of their work in this area: